-Consult with your trusted vet exercise requirements, but also monitor food intake to make sure your dog is at the right weight for a happy, healthy, and long life with you.
+Consult with your trusted vet about exercise requirements, but also monitor food intake to make sure your dog is at the right weight for a happy, healthy, and long life with you.

-We have a variety of foods to suit different dietary needs, and even a Light option for those pups who are keeping an eye on their weight.
+We have a variety of foods to suit different dietary needs and even a Light option for those pups who are keeping an eye on their weight.
 You can also check out our blog on how to tell if your dog is overweight.

-Although your pup may not be a fan of their 'spa treatments' such as baths, nail clipping and grooming are essential to maintain hygiene (and keep them photo ready!).
+Although your pup may not be a fan of their 'spa treatments' such as baths, nail clipping, and grooming are essential to maintain hygiene (and keep them photo ready!).

 Don't forget their teeth!
 Dental disease is very common in dogs and can be a contributor to other illnesses.

 Training your dog is essential for you and them to keep safe and happy.
 It lets them know what behaviors are acceptable, creates a way for you to communicate, and can also be a source of some fun when you teach them tricks.

 Training also keeps your dog mentally and physically stimulated, reducing anxiety, boredom, and unwanted behaviors.
 And despite what they say; you can still teach an old dog new tricks!